microsoft/kernel-memory/examples/004-dotnet-serverless-custom-pipeline/README.md

 # Run the example

-To run the example, either set the `OPENAI_API_KEY` environment variable with your OpenAI API key, or adjust the memory builder code to use Azure or other LLMs.
+To run the example, first set the `OPENAI_API_KEY` environment variable with your OpenAI API key, or adjust the memory builder code to use Azure or other LLMs, then execute `dotnet run` from this folder.